mgreiler/se-unlocked/Transcripts/EP_21_Amir_Slihefendic.md

 I really liked that very much.
 And also this, this idea of.
 Balance and ambition, right?
 Because very often I'm also a little bit involved in a bootstrap and indie hacker community.
 And, and a lot of people want the success overnight, right.
-It's from, from I'm starting today and the new year, I want to have this really successful company.
+It's from, from I'm starting today and in a year, I want to have this really successful company.
 And then there you are with, with product, I think.
 That a lot of people would love to make and, and you made it to be a market leader, but it's not overnight.